 Scaled Scores (SS) are calculated based on the difficulty of questions in a student's test and the number of correct responses.
 They can be used to compare student performance over time and across grade levels.
 This goal is for the Unified Scale, where Star Reading and Star Early Literacy Scaled Scores range from 0–1400.

-Percentile Ranks (PR) are a norm-referenced score that indicate the percentage of other students nationally who obtained scores equal to or lower than the score of a particular student.
+Percentile Ranks (PR) is a norm-referenced score that indicates the percentage of other students nationally who obtained scores equal to or lower than the score of a particular student.
 Percentile Rank scores range from 1–99.